k2view-academy/K2View-Academy/articles/07_table_population/06_table_population_transformation_rules.md

 ![image](/articles/07_table_population/images/07_06_01_screen.png)

-Data transformation rules are set in the Table Population or [Parser Map] in the Objects tab in the Table Population or Parser Map windows.
+Data transformation rules are set in the [Table Population](/articles/07_table_population/01_table_population_overview.md) map or [Parser Map] in the Objects tab in the Table Population or Parser Map windows.

 ![image](/articles/07_table_population/images/07_06_02_objects_menu.png)

 ### Functions
-Functions can be added to a Table Population map to apply various data transformations.
+Functions can be added to a [Table Population](/articles/07_table_population/01_table_population_overview.md) map to apply various data transformations.
 There are two types of functions:
 *	[Built-in functions](/articles/07_table_population/07_fabric_built_in_functions.md) that are part of the Fabric infrastructure.
 They can perform standard transformation of dates, strings, or basic mathematical operations.
 *	[Project  functions](/articles/07_table_population/08_project_functions.md) that are created specifically for the current project and can perform more complex logic.
 Both Built-in and Project functions can be either connected in a map (Table Population or Parser), to other Fabric objects or invoked from another function via Java coding.